liuyixuan820/liuyixuan820.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a 1st year Ph.D. student in Computational Linguistics at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by <a href="https://jessyli.com/">Professor Jessy Li</a>.
 My research interest is in Natural Language Processing as well as Computational Linguistics, with a focus on pragmatics and discourse.
+Usually I go by Henry.

 I received my B.A. in Linguistics from <a href="https://en.sjtu.edu.cn/">Shanghai Jiao Tong University</a> in 2021.